ernesttan1976/museum/README.md

 The controller holds the logic of taking in the "to and from" from the map page and generating a pre-written route from the database.
 The controller pulls in the ObjectID of the respective exhibitions and runs it in an If Else statement to respond with the ObjectID of a route solution.
 Using req.params the objectIDs are retrieved from the URL from the :from and :to and passed through as arguements for the function findRoute.

+The current working examples of the route are:

+1. EXHIBITION Between Declarations and Dreams L1 to EXHIBITION Siapa Nama Kamu B1
+2. EXHIBITION Between Declarations and Dreams L2 to EXHIBITION As We See It L3

 - `directionsController.jsx`

 ```js